 This way, they’ll pay the least amount of money out-of-pocket.
 But while this makes sense from a financial standpoint, paying a low deductible often results in higher insurance premiums.

-On the other hand, if you choose a higher deductible, you’ll pay less for home insurance.
+If you choose a higher deductible, you’ll pay less for home insurance.

-What are Different Types of Deductibles?
+Different Types of Deductibles

 When shopping for home insurance, it’s important to understand how your policy works.

 You should understand your coverage details, as well as the different types of deductibles.
 This alleviates surprises when you file a claim.